 And no guilt trips, either.
 We’re all in this together and make the same mistakes and learn the same lessons.
 Every article I write will help, inspire or motivate.
 You’ll find tips to make your life easier as well as advice to help you through the challenges of parenthood.

 Who am I?

-The site has grown steadily thanks in large part to the SSBE community—readers like you who turn to the site for information, discuss thought-provoking topics and share parenting tips in the comments.
+The blog has grown thanks to the SSBE community.
+Readers like you who turn to the blog for information.
+To discuss thought-provoking topics and share parenting tips in the comments.

 If you’re new around here, check out the popular posts on the left side of the page.
 And keep in touch by signing up for my email list: you’ll receive exclusive content you won’t find on the blog.
 Readers have told me that the SSBE newsletter is one of the best they’ve seen.
 You’ll also get my ebook, “Time Management Strategies for the Overwhelmed Mom,” FREE when you sign up.

 Again, welcome!
 Thanks for reading along and joining me.